Published on: May 15, 2018, Last Edited: Aug 21, 2019

 The differences between an ESTA and the most common type of U.S. Visitor Visas such as the B-2 Tourist Visa, B-1 Business Visa and B-1/B-2 Tourist/Business Visa are as follows:

-U.S. bound foreign national travelers will either need an ESTA or visa.
-Determining the traveler’s need for either form of travel authorization will depend on a few factors.
+Determining the traveler’s actual need for either form of travel authorization will depend on a few factors.

 If you are seeking to visit the United States for tourism, visiting friends or family, business, transit, medical or other similar short-term purpose, you should determine if you are eligible for ESTA.
-Applying for ESTA is a much more simple and straightforward application process in that the application for the travel authorization can be completed online.
+Applying for an ESTA can be performed online.
 You can check your ESTA eligibility by visiting the following link to see if you hold a passport from one of the 38 visa waiver countries: https://www.official-esta.com/requirements-for-esta

 There are additional factors such as medical, criminal, immigration and travel history which impact an applicant’s ability to obtain an ESTA.
 For the most current information on these eligibility questions, visit official-esta.com/apply and view the current eligibility questions at the lower part of the form.

 Travel Circumstances - An approved ESTA is only required for travelers entering the United States by sea or air, and thus is not needed for those arriving by land from Canada or Mexico.